Edwin Brooks: Academic career

 Having lost his parliamentary seat in the 1970 UK general election, Brooks returned to Liverpool University.
 Two years later he was promoted to Senior Lecturer and he was Dean of College Studies from 1975 to 1977.

 In 1977, he was appointed Dean of Business and Liberal Studies at Riverina College of Advanced Education, Wagga Wagga, New South Wales, and emigrated to Australia with his family.
 From 1982 to 1988 he was Dean of Commerce of the merged Riverina-Murray Institute of Higher Education, part of the Charles Sturt University.
 On retirement he was appointed Dean Emeritus.
 One of the University buildings has been named after him.

 He co-founded Wagga Ratepayers Association, and is active in civic life in the town.
 He was President of Wagga Wagga Chamber of Commerce from 1988 to 1990.

 Brooks is still relied upon by many members of the community to comment on issues of national and local importance.

 Personal life

 Brooks is married to Wendy.
 The couple met in Liverpool.
 While living in England, she served as a juvenile court magistrate.
 Brooks has five children: Aldric (deceased), Martin, Timothy, Benjamin and Victoria.
 His daughter Victoria was the 2004 Federal Labor candidate for the seat of Riverina.

+Brooks died aged 95 in November 2025.